This is the multi-page printable view of this section. Click here to print.

 curl http://localhost:9100/metrics | grep node_memory

-If you have completed the Node Exporter setup, you need to install the Open Telemetry Collector provided by ServiceWatch to complete the ServiceWatch Agent configuration.
+After completing the Node Exporter setup, you must install the Open Telemetry Collector provided by ServiceWatch to finish the ServiceWatch Agent configuration.

-Install according to the steps below to use Prometheus Exporter on a Windows server.
+Install the Prometheus Exporter on a Windows server following the steps below.

 Install the Windows Exporter according to the steps below.